-To deworm a kitten at home, you'll need a digital scale, a 1cc syringe, and a bottle of oral dewormer which can be purchased online (check out my supplies page!)
-You'll want to purchase Pyrantel pamoate 50mg/ml suspension which has a doasge of 1ml per 10 lbs of body weight--this measures out to .1ml per 1 pound of kitten.
+To deworm a kitten at home, you'll need a digital scale, a 1cc syringe, and a bottle of oral dewormer which can be purchased online or at a pet supply store.
+You'll want to purchase Pyrantel pamoate 50mg/ml suspension.
+Follow the dosing information.
 Regardless of the age you deworm, always follow up with at least one more dose 2 weeks later.

 Some kittens will have parasites that aren't covered by your standard dewormer, such as tapeworms, coccidia, or giardia.
 If the kitten is dewormed, but her poop still doesn't seem quite right, ask a vet for a fecal exam to test for other parasites.

 If the kitten has diarrhea, mucousy or extra-stinky stool, or other GI woes, get a fecal exam by a veterinarian to determine which parasite is present and to obtain a prescription medication.
+Only a veterinarian can properly diagnose and prescribe treatment.
 If you suspect parasites, don't delay--take them to the vet within 24-48 hours and quarantine them from other animals in the house to avoid contamination.
 Parasites are generally easy to treat, but can be lethal if left untreated in a tiny kitten.

 Learn more about GI parasites from Kitten Lady's veterinarian, Dr. Erica Ellis, below.

 Gastrointestinal Parasites in Kittens by Dr. Erica Ellis, DVM